sujanshresthanet/Mothership/README.md

 Update your packages with __composer update__ or install with __composer install__.

+### Update app.php

 Once Composer has installed or updated your packages you need to register the Mothership with Laravel.
-Open up app/config/app.php and add the following to the providers key.
+Open up _app/config/app.php_ and add the following to the providers key.

     'Stwt\Mothership\MothershipServiceProvider',

 Next you need to alias Mothership's facade.
 Find the aliases key which should be below the providers key.

     'Mothership'      => 'Stwt\Mothership\Mothership',

+### Assets

+Mothership comes with package assets (css & js files).
+Publish these to your _public_ directory.

+	php artisan asset:publish stwt/mothership

+### Config

+Mothership also comes with a config file.
+Publish this to your _app/config_ directory.

+	php artisan config:publish stwt/mothership

 Finally, run __composer dump-autoload__ to updated your autoload class map